thehaniak/thehaniak/README.md

 ### 🌱 I’m currently learning ...

 There's always room for some more knowledge.
-Here are some of the items I'm always trying to improve:
+Here are some of the topics I'm always trying to learn/improve:
   - Linux (Debian/Ubuntu and RHEL/Fedora)
   - Docker
   - K8s